Table of Contents

 • Process transactions accurately and efficiently using the POS system, handling an average of £3,000 in daily cash transactions

-• Deliver exceptional customer service, resolve customer inquiries and complaints, contributing to a 15% improvement in customer satisfaction scores
+• Deliver exceptional customer service and resolve inquiries, contributing to a 47% improvement in customer satisfaction scores

-• Replenish stock on the shop floor and manage product displays, improving product availability by 10%
+• Replenish stock and manage product displays, improving product availability by 10%

 • Handled daily cash transactions and reconciliations, maintaining a zero-discrepancy record for over two years